everlasterVR/EmissiveClothing/README.md

 ## License

-MIT (see file LICENSE), except for Alazi/ dir and src/EmissiveClothing.cs which continue to be licensed under CC BY 3.0.
+MIT (see file LICENSE), except for the following which continue to be licensed under CC BY 3.0:
+- Alazi/ dir
+- src/EmissiveClothing.cs
+- src/EmissiveDAZSkinWrap.cs